Code-Institute-Submissions/gaming_gauntlet/TESTING.md

 #### Mobile
 ![mobile-responsiveness](documentation/mobile_respon.png)

-Above are images of the site working in desktop ,tablet and mobile dimensions.
+Above are images of the site working in tablet and mobile dimensions.

 ## Unfixed bugs